 Golf Fitness Training to Eliminate the Sway and Slide

 Golf fitness training to eliminate sway and slide?
 One of the most common swing faults our golf fitness coaches observe is excessive lateral (side-to-side) movement.
 When excessive lateral movement occurs in the back swing it is called a sway.
 When it occurs in the downswing it is called a slide.
 Both sway and slide are detrimental to both consistency of ball striking and power.
 Excessive lateral movement throws off correct swing sequencing which makes it very challenging to have the club head square to the ball at impact.
+Incorporating targeted posterior chain work—such as the glute bridge for hip stability and sway correction—is one of the most effective ways to build the lateral control needed to eliminate these faults.
+Addressing these faults requires more than swing tips alone—incorporating dynamic balance training for a stable swing is a foundational step toward eliminating unwanted lateral drift for good.

 An example of a sway in the backswing.